Scottish cranachan with raspberries has to be one of the quickest desserts to make.

 - 300 ml double cream heavy

-- 2 tablespoon whiskey
+- 2 tablespoon whisky

 - 2 tablespoon honey